 Martinique, an insular region of France, is part of the French West Indies.
 The French-Creole culture of Martinique adds another dimension of discovery; from flights of Rhum Agricole to French-colonial architecture.
 Elegant and fashionable, it is also considered a culinary capital of the Caribbean.

 St. Vincent and the Grenadines

 One nation, many islands, all unspoiled by over-tourism.
-This is pristine yachting in the Caribbean.
+Hence, this is pristine yachting in the Caribbean.
 A popular getaway for high-profile individuals, these peaceful islands offer seclusion.
-Only nine of the 32 islands are inhabited.
+Out of these 32 islands, only nine are inhabited.
 Scuba dive or snorkel in the stunning Tobago Cays National Marine Park.
-Head out on a breathtaking rainforest adventure.
-Climb a volcano.
-Visit authentically Caribbean island villages, where people greet you with a generous smile.
+Then head out on a breathtaking rainforest adventure, or climb a volcano.
+You can also visit authentic Caribbean island villages, where people greet you with a generous smile.

 Grenada, a sovereign state, lies at the southern end of the Grenadines island chain.
 An international airport, gorgeous beaches, and many excellent attractions are appealing.
 Come for a week of discovery, or the start or finish of a luxury yacht charter holiday in the Grenadines.
 The islanders are sophisticated, creative, and rightfully proud of their homeland.
 It is a destination for visitors that enjoy experiencing local culture and exploring natural wonders above and beneath the sea.

 Antigua, Dominica, and St. Lucia are relatively distant from other islands.
 Therefore, if charter clients yachting in the Caribbean prefer island hopping, they select other regions.
 However, for an immersive experience, where you really learn about the island and her people, take a week and explore just one.